ngdplnk/a73xq_stockcammods/README.md

 # a73xq-stockcammods

-Mods for A73 5G camera-feature.xml based on S23 and S24 Ultra configs.
+Modded A73 5G's camera-feature.xml based on S23/24 Ultra configs.

 To use this mods, download the desired file and make sure to rename it to `camera-feature.xml`.
-Then, using ADB or Root, replace the existent file in `/system/cameradata` with the downloaded one.
-Clear the Camera app's data, force close it, and reopen it.
+Then, with root access  and using ADB or a File manager, replace the existent file in `/system/cameradata` with the downloaded one.
+Clear the Camera app's data, force close it, and enjoy!

-## For OneUI 6 - 6.1
+## For OneUI 6.1.1

 > [!IMPORTANT]
-> - Front Camera crashes on Pro Mode with RAW Enabled mod.
-> - Zoom in Pro Video 1080p 120fps works ONLY below 6.6x
+> - Zooming in on 1080p120fps over 6.6x crashes the camera.
-> - UW Pro Mode allows zooming up to 2.0x (bug)

 - [Latest camera-feature.xml](https://github.com/ngdplnk/a73xq_stockcammods/blob/main/oneui-6/camera-feature.xml)